JamesMessinger/swagger-server/README.md

     npm install swagger-server

 That's all there is to it!

-See your `node_modules/swagger-server/samples` directory for sample Swagger files and two complete sample APIs to get you started.
-Or just run this:
+#### Running the samples
+Swagger-Server comes with two sample apps: the ubiquitous "Swagger Petstore" is a simple example, and the "User Manager" demonstrates more advanced concepts.
+To run the petstore sample, just `cd` into the `node_modules/swagger-server` folder and run the following command:

+    cd node_modules/swagger-server
+    npm run-script petstore

+Or, on Windows:

+    cd node_modules\swagger-server
+    npm run-script petstore-windows

+Similarly, to run the "User Manager" sample insead, run:

+    cd node_modules/swagger-server
+    npm run-script users

+Or, on Windows:

+    cd node_modules\swagger-server
-    npm run-script debug
+    npm run-script users-windows

-That will run the ubiquitous "Swagger Petstore" app in debug mode, so you can see everything it's doing in the console window.
+__Note:__ All of the above commands run the sample apps in DEBUG mode, which produces _a lot_ of output in the console window.

 Walkthrough